wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/pt2_depths/story.md

 #### If first success

 Cautiously, you turn to the east and power forward.
-Suspods fly ahead, exulting in their agility in the face of the dangerous ocean.
+Subpods fly ahead, exulting in their agility in the face of the dangerous ocean.
 After holding your breath for what feels like hours, Karengo radios you.
 "Knew you'd find your way eventually.
 What's the next direction?"

 [goto riddle 3](#riddle-3)